Konfekt/vim-office/README.md

 For the (English) text extraction of common image files of common formats, it uses `tesseract` whenever its executable is found, available [on Microsoft Windows](https://github.com/UB-Mannheim/tesseract/wiki) and [Linux](https://github.com/tesseract-ocr/tesseract/releases).
 On Microsoft Windows, ensure after its installation that the path of the folder containing its executable, by default `%ProgramFiles%\Tesseract-OCR`, is added to the `%PATH%` environment variable.

+# Other (media) file formats

+To go even further, for example, to read, among many others file formats, media files in Vim, add this [Vimscript  snippet](https://github.com/wofr06/lesspipe/wiki/vim) from [lesspipe.sh](https://github.com/wofr06/lesspipe/) to your `vimrc`!